 He has published a help guide for professionals and mothers on breastfeeding called Dr. Jack Newman's Guide to Breastfeeding in Canada, and The Ultimate Breastfeeding Book of Answers in the US and these are some of the handouts he distributes in his Toronto clinic.

 Empower yourself and trust your body!

-There is a lot of benefits to babywearing besides being able to nurse hands free!
+There are many benefits to babywearing besides being able to nurse hands free!
 To learn more all about them click here.